-A grant is financial aid that does not have to be paid back.
+A grant is one form of financial aid that typically does not have to be repaid.

 Grants can come from federal, or state funds to undergraduate students who demonstrate a high financial need as determined by the Free Application for Federal Student Aid (FAFSA).